Mashup (video): Music videos

+Music video mashups are typically edited to match the rhythm of the original song.

 Political videos

 Political video mashups are a primary example of citizen-generated content.
 These mashups allow the creator to form new meanings by juxtaposing two pieces of original source material; for example, someone may take footage of a politician's speech and 'mash it up' with footage from a popular reality television show.
 This form of mashup, according to Richard L. Edwards and Chuck Tryon, can be accepted as allegories of citizen empowerment.
 According to their article 'Political Video Mashups as Allegories of Citizen Empowerment', the videos are empowering because the users become more literate with online and offline information they receive daily; they become more active when it comes to interpreting meaning and also realising how a speech may have been manipulated.

 Online videos such as political mashups are starting to take on a serious role within the politics of the United States of America.
 In the 2008 elections (often referred to as the 'YouTube elections') more than 40% of voters watched video content relating to the elections online.
 Now that the internet is so widely accessible it enables the user to make and find digestible content; political mashup videos can make a serious speech more humorous, accessible and understandable.
 However, because anybody can create these mashups, it is important to remember that the original meaning could have been violated.
 Edwards and Tryon mention that parody has become the most important form of critical intertextuality.
 Often, the creator of a political mashup will completely flip the meaning in order to make it funny, some mashup artists choose to make an entirely manufactured meaning from source material.
 Notable examples of political mashup videos and artists can be found below.